Mannanthala

 Mannanthala is a suburb of Thiruvananthapuram, the capital of Kerala, India.

 It is located on the Main Central Road, after Nalanchira, in the direction of Kottayam.
-Keraladithyapuram is about 1 km away from Mannathala.
+Keraladithyapuram is about 1 km away from Mannanthala.
 It is connected to the city by buses run by Kerala State Road Transport Corporation from the Thampanoor and East Fort bus depots.
 The nearest airport is Thiruvananthapuram International Airport.

 Prominent institutions and places of interest include: